GeorgeSolorio/RableWabble/README.md

 * Builder

 ## Usage
-You may test this app by launching it on xcode and run the app either on any desired simulator or your own physical iOS device.
+You can launch this project in Xcode and simulate the app on your preffered device simulator.
+You can also try to install it on your physical iOS device.
-The app is a quiz app that consists of a set of Japanese related questions.

-The user will have the option of setting up the questions in random or sequential order, check if the answer is right and eveluate their score, choose between three sets of questions and create their own set of japanese related questions.
-Results will demonstrate the overall score of the quiz once they're done
+This app is perfect for practicing japanese!
+You will be greeted with a set of questions to questions to choose from, you get the choice of setting your questions randomly or sequentially.
+You can even create your own set of questions!!

 ## App Delegate
 The app delegate files can be found in the [App delegate](https://github.com/GeorgeSolorio/RableWabble/tree/master/RableWabble/AppDelegate) folder.
 This folder consits of app delegate files given by Xcode's biolerplate code.

-## Builder 🛠
+## Builder 🏗
 The builder files can be found in the [Builder](https://github.com/GeorgeSolorio/RableWabble/tree/master/RableWabble/Builders) folder
 | File                       | Description                                                                             | Obejcts                               |
 | ---------------------------|:----------------------------------------------------------------------------------------|:--------------------------------------|